Thermodynamic and quantum entropy gain of frame averaging: A graceful irreverzible map

 where $E_\be=\rho_\be^{-1/2}\rho_\be'\rho_\be^{-1/2}$ and

 Like in ref.~\cite{CsiHiaPet07}, one must prove that $\M E_\be=\Un$ which means $\eta(\M E_\be)=0$.
 Then the inequalities (\ref{ineq}) yield $S(\M\rho_\be'\vert\rho_\be)=0$ which completes the proof.

 Rather than embarking on a lengthy rigorous derivation of $\M E_\be=\Un$, we use heuristic arguments.
 We consider second quantized formalism where all quantized fields satisfy $A(x,t)=\exp(itH)A(x)\exp(-itH)$.
-Assume, for concreteness, pair-potential that vanishes at distances bigger than $\ell$.
+Assume, for concreteness, pair-potential that vanishes at distances much bigger than $\ell$.
 It is plausible to assume that perturbations have a maximum speed of propagation.
-Hence, at any given time $t$ after the unitary perturbation $\rho_\be'=U\rho_\be U^\dagger$, there exists a finite volume of radius $r$ such that
+Hence, at any given time $t$ after the unitary perturbation $\rho_\be'=U\rho_\be U^\dagger$ e.g. around the origin, there exists a finite volume of radius $r$ such that